WeiweiWuGit/Spatial-Multiomics-RipleyK/README.md

 ### Demonstration

 Refer to `use_functions.py` for examples on how to integrate and use these functions with the example data provided.
 This script will guide you through executing the functions and viewing the results.
+The preprocessed data used here is located at `data/processed/`.